ministryofjustice/staff-device-logging-infrastructure/README.md

 - By releasing features through the CodePipeline in the Shared Services Account (by pushing your changes to the `master` branch).
 - Your own Terraform Workspace in the AWS Dev account for testing changes in an isolated workspace (further instructions below).

+The majority of the Teraform in this repository is used to create the AWS infrastructure needed to support log shipping.
+The application-level logic used to perform the actual log shipping to OST happens via lambdas running FunctionBeats, which is also included in this repository.
+This shown in the architecture diagram below.

+If you would like to understand how the pipeline that runs the Terraform in this repository works, you can find the code used to build the pipeline [here](https://github.com/ministryofjustice/pttp-shared-services-infrastructure).

 ## Architecture

 ![architecture](diagrams/architecture.png)